AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

    \ref alib::Bootstrap (and overloads).
   The value of this macro is stored in namespace variable \ref alib::COMPILATION_FLAGS.

-  \see Programmer's manual chapter \ref alib_manual_bootstrapping_assertcomp.
+  \see Programmer's manual chapter \ref alib_mod_bs_assertcomp.

 \def ALIB_ASSERT_MODULE
-  Asserts if a given module is included in the \alibdist.
+  Asserts if a given module is included in the \alibbuild.
   @param modulename   The name of the module to assert as available.